Git History & Reset

 - the final commit returned is the commit introduced the bad

-: exit bisect stage
+git bisect reset: exit bisect stage

 TIP

-, old and new are available when you just need to find the first commit introduced a change instead of an error.
+good and bad are not only terms can be used in git bisect, old and new are available when you just need to find the first commit introduced a change instead of an error.
 But they're identical pair, just choose one for better semantic at your use case.
 See: Alternate terms section in git help bisect

 Auto Bisect

-Repeating clamping each time is a bad experience, so you'd better use git bisect run <cmd>
+Repeating clamping each time is a bad experience, so you'd better use git bisect run <cmd> to run.

 Note that the script (my_script in the above example) should exit with code 0 if the current source code is good/old, and exit with a code between 1 and 127 (inclusive), except 125, if the current source code is bad/new.